Usual residence in Latvia (experimental statistics)

 Just like in the official statistics, it is assumed that usual residence of 90.7 % of the usually resident population of Latvia is that indicated in the PHC 2011 questionnaire, while of those not met during the PHC – that indicated in the PR.

 Addresses with the linked coordinates in the database are available on all persons, however not always they are correct and may not meet the addresses indicated in the questionnaire.
 For example, only a village is indicated in questionnaire, but the address of the building linked does not meet the actual one.
 Thus, comparison of the grid data with other periods may lead to inappropriate population change.
 For example, comparison of the situation at the PHC 2011 moment and beginning of 2018 shows that population within the grid cell 1kmX689Y309 (Lazdukalns rural territory of Rugāji municipality) has grown from 37 to 49, while in the neighbouring cell 1kmX689Y308 it has dropped from 44 to 18.
 Actually, address of part of the persons living in the cell 1kmX689Y309 in the PHC 2011 was wrongly indicated in the cell 1kmX689Y308.
-Errors at the level of territorial units are insignificant (regard 382 persons).
+In some cases, the official PHC data on the location of usual residence have been corrected (territorial unit for 382 persons, code of the addressing object from the State Address Register for 454 persons).

 Population estimate starting from 2016